Istionia/featherpause/README.md

 Contributions to the conservation package are welcome!
 Please see the contributing guidelines in the conservation directory.

+## Open Source Conservation Package

+The `conservation/` directory contains our open-source conservation tools, licensed under the AGPL-3.0 License.
+This package is automatically synced to a public repository at [github.com/Istionia/featherpause-conservation](https://github.com/Istionia/featherpause-conservation).

+### Why AGPL-3.0?

+We chose the AGPL-3.0 license for our conservation tools because:

+1. It ensures that any modifications to our conservation algorithms remain open source
+2. It closes the "SaaS loophole" by requiring source distribution when used in network services
+3. It aligns with our conservation ethics by ensuring transparency and community access

+### Contributions

+Contributions to the conservation package are welcome!
+You can contribute directly to the public repository or submit pull requests to this repository.

 ## License

 - The app directory is proprietary and closed-source.